1988 Hamilton Tiger-Cats season

-The 1988 Hamilton Tiger-Cats season was the 31st season for the team in the Canadian Football League and their 39th overall.
+The 1988 Hamilton Tiger-Cats season was the 31st season for the team in the Canadian Football League (CFL) and their 39th overall.
 The Tiger-Cats finished in third place in the East Division with a 9–9 record and lost the East Semi-Final to the Winnipeg Blue Bombers.
 Earl Winfield tied Steve Stapler's record for most touchdowns in one season with 13 (which Tony Champion broke the year later).
 It would be Stapler's final season with the Tiger-Cats, and he finished ranked fourth all-time in franchise history in touchdowns.
 Paul Osbaldiston would set a franchise record (which he would break on three separate occasions) for the most converts in one season with 49 made.